ZetaRift/PinchyBot-3/README.md

 goslate (For the goslate command)

+PIL (or 'pillow', for fetching info on image URLs)

 # Config file
 PinchyBot uses a JSON file as a config file, look at settings-example.json for an example